talas/Zombie-Lord/README.md

 Java version 1.6 is required.

-To build, run ant in the desktop folder:
+To build, run the compile script in the desktop folder:

   $ cd ZombieLord-desktop
   $ ./compile.sh